 After these companies were analyzed, the results showed that the ESOPs companies had increased sales, sales per employee and employment by almost 2.3% to 2.4% in a year as compared to the non-ESOP companies.
 Moreover, it was shown that the companies performed better after they became an ESOP company as compared to before that.

 In addition to this, another study was conducted in 1986 by the National Center for Employee Ownership to research the link between increased profitability and ESOPs.
 The result of the study changed how people viewed employee ownership.
 The companies involved were divided into three categories based on their employee participation in management.
 As per the study, the ESOP companies had a growth in the sales rate by 3.4% every year, while the employment growth rates were at 3.8% every year.
 From this, it was found that the companies that had a high level of employee participation showed the most gain.

-After this study was done, it was then confirmed by a Government Accounting Office (GAO) covering 110 firms and using the same methodology by focusing on the profitability and productivity.
+After this study was done, it was then confirmed by a Government Accountability Office (GAO) covering 110 firms and using the same methodology by focusing on the profitability and productivity.
 As per the GAO, it was clearly seen that the productivity had increased after a company became adopted ESOPs, leading to the increase in growth and sales of the company.

 Better Firm Performance

 Another benefit of employee ownership is the increase in firm performance.
 Employee ownership easily enhances firm performance by reducing the labor-management conflict.
 It also serves as the collective incentive for improving organizational citizenship behavior, the corporation in a workplace, and the sharing of information.

 To solve this problem and make sure performance level is high, companies would have to combine employee ownership with employee participation in the decision-making.
 Along with that, you can also add in many other human resource policies for encouraging a sense of ownership, drawing more fully on the worker information and skills, and creating higher working norms and encouraging higher company spirit.